Two Can Travel

 3. Build Your References

 Just starting out?
 No worries!
 Gather references from friends, family, or colleagues who can vouch for your trustworthiness and responsibility.
-As you complete more house sits, make sure to ask homeowners for references and reviews to build a solid portfolio.
+As you complete more house sits, make sure to ask pet parents for references and reviews to build a solid portfolio.

 Positive references are like gold in the house-sitting community and can significantly boost your chances of landing desirable assignments.